 Things are different, in your thirties, at Medieval Times.
 Next to the souvenir stands and the photo backdrops and knighting ceremonies swarmed with wide-eyed children is a new chamber of the castle to explore: the fully stocked bar.
 There you can pay $7 for a cocktail of choice in a plastic cup or upgrade to one of their many glasses (goblets in varying colors, light up wine glasses, etched beer steins) for prices varying from $16 to high twenties (with $7 refills).
 While I know I really didn’t need it, I got my strawberry-infused concoction in a pink glass goblet.
 After all, you can’t feel like a member of a royal court without appropriate glassware.
 I guess those upsells work on wide-eyed adults too.

 Before the tournament was set to begin, my group was shown to our premium front-row seats (Heather’s friend worked with a guy who moonlighted as a serving wench — knowing people in high places gets you extra special service).
 We barbarically gnawed at our fare with our fingers while watching the yellow knight, our yellow night, take to the stadium.
 We cheered with voracity as he jumped from his horse to duel with his enemies.
 We refilled our goblets and toasted his victories.

-For two hours we watched the tournament with growing enchantment.
+For two hours we celebrated at our birthday party at Medieval Times and watched the tournament with growing enchantment.